Poe, Indiana: Infrastructure

 The fire department building moved onto land donated by an area individual in the 1960s.

 A post office was established at Poe in 1856, and remained in operation until it was discontinued by 1917.
 The Fort Wayne, Indiana post office serves Poe as of 1997.

 In 1956 the Poe Southwestern Telephone Association was issuing One share of Capital Stock for $25 per share.

 Education

 The East Allen County Schools district includes Poe, and Heritage Elementary School and Heritage Junior/Senior High School are the facilities Poe is zoned to.

 Religion

 Poe and Hoagland share a Methodist congregation, Hope United Methodist Church, located outside of the Hoagland CDP.
 There were previously two separate congregations, Poe (Williamsport) United Methodist Church and Hoagland United Methodist Church (originally Middletown Methodist Church), which merged into Hope in 1995.
 The former Poe church was to be converted for residential use.

 Recreation

-Poe Days is an annual celebration to help fund the fire department; some visitors are from Hoagland.
-The Hi Ho Inn Tavern is a place of socialization.
-Some Poe residents go to Hoagland's June festival.
+Poe Days is an annual celebration to help fund the fire department.